RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 ### Inline theming  <rh-tag color="purple">Beta</rh-tag>

 Inline theming is when a section switches themes and looks different than the rest of the page or interface.
 Some use cases include highlighting an important section on a page or adding a sidebar to an interface.
 Use inline theming only for major shifts in color.
 For minor shifts, use a different surface color from the same theme.

 {% alert title="Update from the team" %}
-The design system team is working on creating inline theming best practices in the near future. <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">Contact us</a> if you would like to contribute.
+The design system team is working on creating inline theming best practices in the near future.
+[Contact us][contact] if you would like to contribute.
 {% endalert %}

 {% example palette="medium",